kpb/cultureofcode.online/content/blog/muse/lean-coffee-meeting.md

 'new meeting request.'

-The co-creators of [Lean Coffee][lean-coffee], [Jim Benson][jim-benson] and [Jeremy Lightsmith][jeremy-lightsmith], wanted to start a group without a lot of overhead and pre planning.
+The co-creators of [Lean Coffee][lean-coffee], [Jim Benson][jim-benson] and [Jeremy Lightsmith][jeremy-lightsmith], wanted to start a discussion group without a lot of overhead and pre planning.
 But, the meeting should still be useful to the participants who are giving their time; _it should be enough to show up and want to learn and create_.
 They came up with a meeting format that is easy to learn and easy to facilitate.

 The [Lean Coffee][lean-coffee] page does a great job of explaining how to structure a lean coffee meeting and should be enough to get you started with the idea of collaboratively creating an agenda and selecting which topics you're going to